krainboltgreene/architecture.gem/README.md

     * Added a location option for targeted transactions, so things don't need to be scoped
   - 5.2.1: Fixed a bug with `within` DSL.
   - 5.2.0:
-    * Finally got around to writing tests for `Entity`
     * Fixed a bug where it was reading from an old ivar
     * Allowed an engine to be used on an Entity, internally at least
   - 5.1.2: Fixing an issue where path was not set in a Entity.